hpyhacking/peatio/docs/architecture.md

 ## Production Environment

-In production environment it is recommended that Vault deployment is hardened in an isolated VM, And make sure most dev/ops cannot access nor administer Vault.
+In production environment it is recommended that Vault deployment is hardened in an isolated VM, and make sure most dev/ops cannot access nor administer Vault.

 Make sure all wallets have multi-signature and offload regularly on cold wallets.
 Do not leave seeds, private keys or passphrase at the reach of developers, system administrators and eventuals hackers.